Honorary Member of ‘Let it Blaw’

 Ian was a great supporter of the Burns Contests at the School and was in post as Headmaster when Willie Shanks, himself a huge supporter, took over as Secretary of ‘Let it Blaw’ in 1973.
 Together, the Burns Competitions were in very safe hands.

-Ian attended ‘Let it Blaw’ as a Guest in 1976 and, in Willie Shank’s world back then, that meant he had applied for membership and been accepted without him ever necessarily realising.
+Ian attended ‘Let it Blaw’ as a Guest in 1976 and, in Willie Shank’s world back then, that meant he had applied for membership and been accepted without him necessarily realising it.

 Ian was thereafter a regular at our annual suppers and was granted Honorary Membership of ‘Let it Blaw’ for his lengthy support of the School Contests.

 Many members from those days will remember Ian’s recitation of that most difficult poem “The Cotter’s Saturday Night.”
-Has it ever been repeated by anyone since ?
+Has it been repeated by anyone since ?
+Perhaps Eddie McCue once or twice but nobody else.